driptaroop/postgres-engineering/data-organization/data-organization.md

-# Postgres Internals: Data Organization
+# Postgres Internals: Databases and templates
 ## you either have an organized datasource or absolute chaos... sometimes both

 # Introduction